huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

     be [] and the value of namespace must be sys.as.
     Note: to enable the as alarm rules take effect, you must bind scaling policies. for details, see the auto scaling api reference.

-the `insufficientdata_actions` block supports:

-* `type` - (Optional, String) specifies the type of action triggered by an alarm. the value is notification.
-    notification: indicates that a notification will be sent to the user.

-* `notification_list` - (Optional, List) indicates the list of objects to be notified if the alarm status changes. the maximum length is 5.

 the `ok_actions` block supports: